garysheng/hyperagentmonorepo/documentation/spec.md

     1. Insert or update the `opportunities` table with new inbound content.
     2. Call the **`classifyOpportunity`** function, passing the new `opportunity_id`.
 2. **`classifyOpportunity`** function:
-    1. Queries Supabase for the DM, the associated celebrity’s goals, etc.
+    1. Queries Supabase for the DM, the associated celebrity's goals, etc.
     2. Calls **Grok** and **Perplexity** to gather additional context about the sender.
     3. **LangChain** uses an LLM (OpenAI or other) to produce tags + a relevance score.
     4. Updates the `opportunities` table with these results.